 Paul McCartney is the most successful Beatles member.
-He is also one of the most popular composers and musicians in the history of music.
-Ever since his Beatles time he has released six gold discs and sold in total more than 100 million singles.
+He is also one of the most famous composers and musicians in the history of music.
+Ever since his Beatles went separate ways, he released six gold discs and sold in total more than 100 million singles.
 His net worth is $1.2 Billion.

-When he is not advocating for the American Red Cross or PETA he is usually in one of his 4 homes.
+When he is not advocating for the American Red Cross or PETA, he is usually in one of his four homes.
 He owns his childhood house in London and a 1,500-acre estate in Sussex with Peasmarsh mansion.
 He is often seen in one of his many vintage vehicles driving around his living areas, usually Lamborghini 400 GT and Aston Martin DB6.
-Currently, he is the richest rock start of all time.
+Currently, he is the wealthiest rock start of all time.

 Next: Top 10 Best Selling Singles Of All Time